dmarx/keyframed/README.md

 ## Basic Concepts

-- **Keyframes** - A keyframe is an index in the Keyframed object that has a specific data value associated with it.
-Keyframes can be specified when creating a Keyframed object using the data argument in the constructor, or they can be added later using the indexing syntax (e.g., k[10] = 3).
-Keyframes can be accessed directly by indexing the Keyframed object (e.g., k[10]).

-- **Keyframed** - When a data value is associated with a specific index in a Keyframed object, that index is considered a "keyframe".
-The term "keyframed" refers to the process of specifying data values for specific indices in a Keyframed object.

-- **Boundedness** - A Keyframed object can be either bounded or unbounded.
-A bounded Keyframed object has a fixed length, meaning that it can only store data points up to a certain index.
-An unbounded Keyframed object does not have a fixed length, and can store data points at any index.
-The boundedness of a Keyframed object is determined by the n argument in the constructor.

-- **Interpolation** - Interpolation is the process of estimating a value between two known values based on their relative positions.
-The Keyframed class allows you to specify an interpolation method for a given index, which will be used to estimate the value of that index based on the values of

----

-* Keyframes: In a Keyframed object, keyframes are specific indices where a value is defined.
+- **Keyframe**: In a Keyframed object, keyframes are specific indices where a value is defined.
 All other indices are filled in using interpolation.

-* Keyframing: Keyframing refers to the process of defining specific values at keyframes and using interpolation to fill in values for the indices in between.
+- **Keyframing**: Keyframing refers to the process of defining specific values at keyframes and using interpolation to fill in values for the indices in between.

-* Boundedness: A Keyframed object is said to be bounded if it has a defined length.
+- **Boundedness**: A Keyframed object is said to be bounded if it has a defined length.
 An unbounded Keyframed object has no defined length and can be iterated indefinitely.

-* Interpolation: Interpolation is the process of estimating a value between two known values.
+- **Interpolation**: Interpolation is the process of estimating a value between two known values.
 In the context of a Keyframed object, interpolation is used to estimate the values for indices between keyframes.

 ## Basic Usage